 How To Propagate Petunias?

 Petunias are astonishingly easy to propagate from seed or cuttings.
 You can also purchase them by the flat very affordably online, through mail order or at your local garden center.
-A wide variety of choices are available every spring.
+A wide variety of choices including spreading petunias are available every spring.

 These plants are considered “tender perennials” in that they are only cold hardy in zones 9-11.
 In other zones, they are typically planted as annuals; however, under the right conditions, they will re-seed themselves to return to your garden setting year-after-year.

-If you plan to start petunia plants from seed, you should know that these seeds take quite a while to germinate.
-Get an early start, sow seed by planting seed indoors late in the winter or very early spring.
+If you plan to grow petunias from seed, you should know that these seeds take quite a while to germinate.
+Get an early start, sow seed by planting petunias indoors late in the winter or very early spring.
 You’ll need:

 - A small amount of sand